guptaatul193/mymanager/readme.md

-This is a self initiated project that when employed for a shopkeper, will help him/her to manage various day to day data management activities.
+This is a self initiated project that when employed for a shopkeper, will help him/her to manage various day to day data management activities..